Why Choose Early Childhood & Education?

 NAEYC Reporting Program Outcome 9.2021

 Certified teachers: Need Act 48 credits?
-CCAC is a convenient and affordable option for Pennsylvania certified teachers to complete their Act 48 continuing professional education requirements.
+CCAC is a convenient and affordable option for Pennsylvania-certified teachers to complete their Act 48 continuing professional education requirements.
 See Act 48 Academy.

 NAEYC logo